jraller/Grunt-Cascade-Examples/README.md

 ### batch

-Allows you to string together multiple calls. fc
+Allows you to string together multiple calls.

+`grunt batch` will run tasks/batch/batch.js

+There is value in this call, but the functionality of being able to string calls together with `next()` appears to offer more flexibility.
+The amount of code required to handle errors returned by batch is going to be more complex than handling the errors of single calls.

 ### search